yukapacos/Bumthang-ud-treebank/README.txt

-# UD_Bumthang_treebank
-Bumthang Dependency Treebank (BDT)
-- A Universal Dependencies corpus for Bumthang, a Tibeto-Burman language
+Bumthang Dependency Treebank (BDT): A Universal Dependencies corpus for Bumthang, a Tibeto-Burman language

 BDT was built for a honours project at the Australian National University.